Laptop Mag Verdict

 The Lenovo ThinkPad E490 has some of the hallmarks of a great ThinkPad, such as an excellent keyboard, solid battery life and decent performance, all for $980 (starting at $682).
 But this laptop stumbles with its dull display, unreliable touchpad and poor speakers.
 Despite these shortcomings, however, the ThinkPad E490 is a decent business laptop for the price.
+Check out the best ThinkPads and best business laptops for something with a little more kick.

 The base model costs $682 and drops you down to a Core i3-8145U CPU, a 500GB HDD, a 1366 x 768 display and Windows 10 Home, while cutting the fingerprint reader.